 Four impacts are less than 2 billion years and 7-9 fall between 2 and 3 billion years.

-My conclusion about this chart remains the same, it is an unreliable method for age dating the moons.
+My conclusion about this chart remains the same, it is an unreliable method for age dating the moons and does not support a 4 byr age for the small moons.

 Based on the ocean of water idea the existence of 5% ammonia antifreeze became necessary.